 A final note.
 Always garnish with three coffee beans.
 One for health.
 One for wealth.
 And one for happiness.

-A cold brew coffee liqueur is an espresso martini ready to go.
+A cold brew coffee liqueur is basically an espresso martini ready to go.
 We spent months refining our own cold brew coffee liqueur with our friend Shaun from Wardington's distillery in Shropshire.

 Project X is made using Project Peru.
 Ethically sourced from an organic cooperative in the northern mountains of Peru in Jaen.
 These farmers grow in some of the most remote conditions in the world.
 Extract selects a group of about 50 farmers, producing coffee of the highest quality for our Project Peru filter coffee.